 Here’s what WE are currently doing to protect our community:

 - Signs posted at entry asking any symptomatic or potentially infected individuals to refrain from entering, requiring frequent hand-washing, & masking of ALL individuals entering.

 - Verbally screening ALL Physical Therapy patients (return & new) for risk of exposure

 - Limiting the number of people inside the building at any one time, and ensuring they are spread out within the facility.

-- Disinfecting frequently touched surfaces at least three times per day
+- Disinfecting frequently touched surfaces throughout the day

 - Making additional cleaners available to staff and gym members

-- Reminding staff and patrons that it is imperative to stay home if they have even minor signs of infection, including fever, coughing, difficulty breathing OR if they think they may have potentially been exposed to the coronavirus.
+- Daily staff screening for even minor signs of infection, including fever, coughing, difficulty breathing OR if they think they may have potentially been exposed to the coronavirus.

 - Established a reporting expectation whereby if a staff member or patron has been confirmed positive with the COVID-19 virus that they confidentially report it to our director immediately.

 We will be constantly monitoring local and national updates, communicating internally, and placing the safety of our patrons & staff first & foremost in our decisions of how to act and react.